The top risk management threats for architects

 - Commercial auto insurance.
-Your personal automobile insurance may not cover you if you have an accident while driving for work, so some architects might add commercial auto or hired and non-owned auto insurance.
+Your personal automobile insurance may not cover you if you have an accident while driving for work, so some architects might add commercial auto insurance or hired and non-owned auto insurance.

 - Workers’ compensation insurance.
 Most states require businesses with even one employee to carry workers’ comp insurance, which covers workers who are injured or become ill on the job.

 - Cyber liability insurance.
 If you store confidential building plans or sensitive client data on your computers, you could be sued in the case of a data breach, which would be covered by your cyber liability insurance policy.

 Compare architecture business insurance quotes from trusted carriers with Insureon